zombico/SATI/docs/PATTERN.md

 Utilizes the LLM's stateless nature.
 Cryptographically verifiable.
 Conversation history is restorable, and the source of inference.
 Create transparent, accountable AI interactions.

-## Philosophy
-SATI chatbots are constrained to specific tasks rather than general knowledge, giving them utility with clear boundaries and expectations.
-Through dynamic prompt generation, SATI narrows the probability field with constraints to reduce unhelpful outputs.

-REST is stateless.
-LLMs are stateless.
-SATI shows that capturing each interaction and controlling it step-by-step is how web developers can build with AI using tools native to them.

 **No vendor dependencies.
 No API keys.
 No black boxes.**

 ## REST-Inspired Design